Quality selection articles

 1. Introduction – Scope

-Ethics is one of the most controversial subjects of philosophy, mainly because of its relation to our everyday lives.
+Ethics is one of the most controversial subjects of philosophy, mainly because of its immediate relation to our everyday lives.
 You can hardly find a person who has not postulated on what is “good” or “bad”, on what is “right” or “wrong”.
-My intention is not to present a full analysis of moral theory or to give any advice.
-The purpose of this article is to present the basic principles of ethics philosophy, so as to show the reader what are the main explanations of us wanting to do good (or bad)… Or in other words: to present a list of potential “sources of ethics”.
+My intention is not to present a full analysis of moral theories or to give any advice.
+The purpose of this article is to present the basic principles of ethics philosophy, so as to show the reader what are the main possible explanations of why we want to be good (or bad)… Or in other words: to present a list of potential “sources of ethics”.
 At the end, the conclusions are more than astounding.
 What seems to be important is not the answer to the question “What is the source of ethics?” but ethics itself!
 And the answer to this question can only come from outside the realm in which the answer is born…

 2. Definitions of Ethics